 Where to stay in Paris

 Unsurprisingly, with Paris being one of the most visited cities in the world, accommodation costs and options don’t come cheap or easy.
-However, if you’re willing to do some decent digging, you can still find some great gems at reasonable prices.
-Here are a few of our best recommendations.
+However, if you’re willing to do some decent digging, you can still find some great gems at reasonable prices, whatever your budget.
+Here are a few of our best places to stay in Paris.

 Budget: It’s not the cheapest hostel you’ll ever find (this is Paris after all), but the cool quirky Generator Paris is undoubtedly one of the best hostels in Paris, and a cheap gem of a place.
 Very modern rooms with a lovely terrace, free WIFI and an inhouse bar makes this a sociable yet relaxed place to kick back after all that walking.